aochihi/IA2005/README.md

 	hoge2.dat: model paramters.

 ### References
-	Ide, S. and H. Aochi, Earthquakes as multiscale dynamic ruptures with heterogeneous fracture surface energy, J. Geophys.
-Res., 110, B11303, doi:10.1029/2004JB003591, 2005. (for theoretical framework)
+	Ide, S. and H. Aochi (2005).
+Earthquakes as multiscale dynamic ruptures with heterogeneous fracture surface energy, J. Geophys.
+Res., 110, B11303, doi:10.1029/2004JB003591. (for theoretical framework)
+	Aochi, H., J. Le Puth and S. Ide (2006).
+Attempts at using a dynamic rupture source model for ground-motion simulations, Eos Trans.
+AGU, 87(36), West.
+Pac.
+Geophys.
+Meet.
+Suppl., Abstract S11E-0160. (first example of ground motion simulation)
-	Aochi, H. and A. Burnol, Mechanism of the ML4.0 25th April 2016 earthquake in southwest of France in the vicinity of the Lacq gas field, J. Seismol., 22, 1139-1155, doi: 10.1007/s10950-018-9758-5, 2018. (for an example of application)
+	Aochi, H. and A. Burnol (2018).
+Mechanism of the ML4.0 25th April 2016 earthquake in southwest of France in the vicinity of the Lacq gas field, J. Seismol., 22, 1139-1155, doi: 10.1007/s10950-018-9758-5. (for an example of application)